On this page

 - their anxiety stops them participating in activities at the early learning service or school or with peers

-- their anxiety interferes with their ability to do things other children their age do easily
+- their anxiety interferes with their ability to participate in activities

 - the fears seem out of proportion to the issues in their life